Cleaning, muxing, and extracting subtitles using ffmpeg and the Python srt library

 As you can see in the subtitle above, sometimes subtitles contain HTML entities, like <b>, <color>, etc. These are not part of the SRT spec, they remain to be interpreted by the media player.
 Since not all media players support this sometimes they are just shown raw, which looks quite bad.

-The srt project contains a tool to deal with this called strip-html:
+The srt project contains a tool to deal with this called process, which can perform arbitrary operations on files:

 Correcting time shifts